Canny Review & Alternatives (2026 Guide)

 Canny helps you collect and organize feature requests to better understand customer needs and prioritize your roadmap.
 Helping teams listen to their users to build better products.
 Feedback is the breakfast of champions.

-What reviewers say about Canny
+What users say about Canny

 Reviews portray Canny as strong for feedback-driven roadmaps and community engagement, with makers of Recall crediting it for prioritization via upvotes, deeper insight from comments and follow-ups, and transparent changelogs; makers of My Good Week highlight no-dev-effort feedback capture; makers of HeyHelp praise community engagement.
 Users like its clean interface, easy request tracking, and focus alignment.
 Common drawbacks: friction of separate logins, duplicate submissions, initial integration effort, mobile responsiveness gaps, and concerns about public roadmaps and vendor lock-in.

-This AI synopsis blends highlights gathered from recent reviewers.
+This AI synopsis distils highlights from real user reviews.

 Based on 6 reviews

-Recent highlights
+Recent user highlights

 Helps us collect customer feedback and direction for future product development.